 IAS students develop their collaboration and shared leadership abilities by learning to work with others to identify dimensions of a project, generate and refine ideas, follow through on the consequences of collective decisions, and pursue specific tasks without losing a sense of the whole.
-As part of this process, they learn to assess and draw on group members' histories, strengths, and potential contributions.
+As part of this process, they learn to assess and draw on group members' diverse histories, strengths, and potential contributions.
 They develop skills in listening, mediating conflict, playing different roles, and reflecting on the outcomes of collaborative work.
-Essential to this progress is understanding different ways of managing groups, and reflecting critically and creatively on collaboration processes.
+Students learn different ways of managing groups, communicating effectively and respectfully across differences, and reflecting critically and creatively on collaboration processes.

 IAS students develop their critical and creative thinking abilities by learning how to identify assumptions, and to work out how those assumptions inform results.
 They assess multiple perspectives, with an eye to understanding why and how they differ, and developing the capacity to engage in controversy productively.
-Students learn to identify central questions or concerns informing other work, and to develop their own work with clear animating questions.
-Students develop a range of skills in interpretation, analysis, argumentation, application, synthesis, and evaluation.
+Students learn to identify central questions or concerns informing other work, and to develop their own work with an awareness of their own social positions and clear animating questions.
+Students develop a range of skills in interpretation, analysis, argumentation, application, synthesis, evaluation, and reflection.

-IAS students develop their ability to assess and conduct interdisciplinary research by engaging with diverse areas of knowledge and kinds of inquiry.
-They learn to think critically and creatively as they develop research questions, pursue them with appropriate sources and methods, and present results in a form suited to their intended audience.
-In this process, they learn to position their own work in relation to other research literatures and methods of inquiry, and in relation to relevant debates.
+IAS students develop their ability to assess and conduct interdisciplinary research by engaging with and across multiple areas of knowledge and kinds of inquiry.
+They learn to think critically and creatively as they develop research questions, pursue them with appropriate sources and methods, and present results in a form suited to their purpose and intended audience.
+In this process, they learn to position their own work in relation to other research literatures and methods of inquiry, and in relation to relevant debates and diverse social contexts.

-IAS students develop their writing and communication abilities by articulating significant purposes for their work, and gaining an awareness of its audiences and contexts.
-They learn to communicate those purposes effectively to audiences through writing, presentations, and other media, and to use a range of evidence, both qualitative and quantitative, to support their arguments.
-As part of this process, they develop the ability to identify and refer to other work clearly.
-As part of the development of reflective practice, students learn how to improve their writing and communication by collecting and reflecting on evidence of its reception by others.
+IAS students develop their writing and communication abilities by advancing an awareness of the interconnected relationships between purpose, audience, author and context.
+They learn to communicate their purposes effectively to diverse audiences through writing, presentations, and other media, and to use a range of evidence, both qualitative and quantitative, to develop ideas and support claims in ways that best serve their needs.
+As part of this process, they develop the ability to indicate clearly and self-reflexively the ways their specific acts of communication relate to the work of others.

 © University of Washington Bothell Privacy | Terms